ViewKridsakorn/Data-Analyst-Project/README.md

 # Data-Analyst-Project
-T-his is my data analyst portfolio.
+This is my data analyst portfolio.